theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-3/index.md

     - title: "The Nag Hammadi Scriptures"
       desc: "Primary Gnostic texts translated with commentary."
     - title: "The Gnostic Gospels — Elaine Pagels"
-      desc: "Accessible introduction to the hidden Christianities."
+      desc: "An accessible introduction to the hidden Christianities."
     - title: "The Gnostic Religion — Hans Jonas"
-      desc: "Philosophical exploration of Gnostic mythos."
+      desc: "A philosophical exploration of the Gnostic mythos."
   scholarly:
     - author: "Meyer, M."
       work: "The Nag Hammadi Scriptures"